-52 Homesteading Skills in One Year: Project #26: Homemade fruit leather
+52 Homesteading Skills in One Year: Project #26: How to make peach fruit leather

 This year I planted a peach tree in hopes that someday I will have hundreds of pounds of fruit to process.
 But even if that never happens, this recipe will still come in handy.
 Fruit leather is pricey to buy at the store.
 Making it at home is cheaper, healthier and so easy.

 Peach Rolls Ups